Overview

 if and only if

-directional cosines of p and q are equal
+directional cosines of and are equal

 like & unlike